BobHanson/InChI-SwingJS/README.md

 # InChI-SwingJS

 java2script/SwingJS is a method of writing Java/Swing source code such that it can be automatically co-compiled into Java class files and equivalent JavaScript "class" files.
-The Java-8 transpiler is an Eclipse plug-in the simply accesses the same abstract syntax tree that the Java compiler uses, generating JavaScript instead.
-Combine that will an essentially full implementation of Java 8 runtime in JavaScript, and you have an application that runs the same in Java as in JavaScript, including proper dynamic class loading and modularlization.
+The Java-8 java2script transpiler is an Eclipse plug-in that simply accesses the same abstract syntax tree that utilized by the Java compiler, generating JavaScript instead of bytecode.
+Combine that will an essentially full implementation of Java 8 runtime in JavaScript, and you have an application that runs the same in Java as in JavaScript, including proper dynamic class loading, pseudothreading, and modularization.
 It has been used in several projects, most notably [Jmol and JSpecView](https://github.com/BobHanson/Jmol-SwingJS), [JME](https://github.com/BobHanson/JME-SwingJS), [OpenChemLib](https://github.com/BobHanson/OCL-SwingJS), [JalView](https://www.jalview.org), and [Tracker](https://physlets.org/tracker/), among others.

+The code in this repository is based on a combination of InChI-Web-Demo code and JNI-InChI code.
+It is forked from [InChI-Web-Demo](https://github.com/IUPAC-InChI/InChI-Web-Demo) but also includes code from [SureChEMBL JNI-InChI](https://github.com/SureChEMBL/jni-inchi).
+The idea is to create a single workflow that produces both the WASM and the JNI-InChI files we need in Jmol.

 InChI generation is already implemented in Jmol in both Java and JavaScript (using JNI-InChI for Java and inchi-wasm for JavaScript).
 The Java implementation also taps the internal InChI model for generating stereochemically correct 2D and 3D structures *from* InChI.
 This project aims to also allow the production of 2D and 3D structures from InChI for the JavaScript side as well.

+The overall scheme for this functionality is shown below.
+Basically, InChIJNI.java handles the JNI-InChI interface for Java, and InChIJS.java (yes, ".java") handles the inchi-wasm interface for JavaScript.
+For SMILES generation, they both feed their respective models to InchiToSmilesConverter.java, which does the magic by creating a Jmol SMILES model, used for input to Jmol's SmilesGenerator.java. this already works perfectly in Java.

 ![inchiChart](https://github.com/user-attachments/assets/d482a7b3-571e-4286-b1e9-561354c16d8d)

 It is expected that this will require just a single method added to inchi-web.wasm.

-The code in this repository is based on a combination of InChI-Web-Demo code and JNI-InChI code.
-It is forked from [InChI-Web-Demo](https://github.com/IUPAC-InChI/InChI-Web-Demo) but also includes code from [SureChEMBL JNI-InChI](https://github.com/SureChEMBL/jni-inchi).
-The idea is to create a single workflow that produces both the WASM and the JNI-InChI files we need in Jmol.

-The accompanying project [InChI-Core-SwingJS](https://github.com/BobHanson/InChI-Core-SwingJS) is forked from [IUPAC-InChI/InChI](https://github.com/IUPAC-InChI/InChI).
-That is probably where the additional C++ method discussed below will be developed.

 We already have both JNI-InChI and InChI-WASM working in both legacy Jmol and Jmol-SwingJS, so both in Java and JavaScript.
 This project aims to: